Bangkok Guide: Best places to see in 2-3 days

 If you’re staying near Khao San Road, just next to it you can catch a ferry that stops at various neighborhoods in Bangkok.
 The exact location to board the ferry is Phra Arthit Pier, where ferries depart every half hour, and you can purchase tickets directly at the pier.

-- No flag: Stops at all piers, ideal for locals and tourists wanting to explore.
-(This is my personal favorite.)
+No Flag | Stops at all piers, ideal for locals and tourists who want to explore. | From 10 THB per trip |

-- Yellow flag: An express service for longer trips, mostly used by locals.
+Yellow Flag | Express service for longer trips, mainly used by locals. | Around 20-30 THB per trip |

 7. Walk around the Lumpini Park